 Here are some tips for training your dog not to step on you while pregnant:

-• Ignore attention-seeking jumps – Turn away and avoid rewarding with any attention when they jump on you.
-Only give attention to calm behavior.
+- Ignore attention seeking jumps – Turn away and avoid rewarding with any attention when they jump on you.
+Only give attention for calm behavior.

 Be consistent and patient during training.
 This will help ensure your dog respects your boundaries during pregnancy for both your and baby’s safety.

-Related FAQs of My Dog Stepped On My Stomach While Pregnant
+Related FAQs of Dog Stepped on Pregnant Belly

-Is it OK if a dog jumps on a pregnant belly?
+Is it OK if dog jumps on pregnant belly?

 While likely harmless, it’s best to discourage your dog from jumping on your pregnant belly, especially as you get larger.
 The pressure and claws can be uncomfortable.
 Train your dog not to jump and provide alternative activities to redirect their energy.